arekbulski/Cameleonica/README.md

 Cameleonica is a **safe cryptographic steganographic advanced filesystem**.
 It aims to guarantee confidentiality, authenticity, plausible deniability, transactions, snapshots and versioning, instantaneous copying, permanent deletion, high performance and low delays, compression, and hashing.

 Further design will include a FUSE frontend and Nautilus extension.
 Secure cryptographic schemes will be used such as AES, Salsa20, SHA-2, SHA-3, scrypt, CTR mode, GCM authenticated encryption, /dev/urandom, CryptGenRandom.
-Internally extents, copy on write, complete inodes, and deniably encrypted pointers will be used.
+Internally extents, copy on write, ring buffers of discrete updates, complete inodes, and deniably encrypted pointers will be used.

   Project status and roadmap
 ------------------------------